 Richelle Grantham started at the Pembina Veterinary Hospital in 2004 after graduating from Red River College Animal Health Technology in 2000.
-She is currently completing the Human Resource Management course offered through Red River College and completed her Primary Care Paramedic course in 2006.
+She has the HR Management certificate from Red River College and completed her Primary Care Paramedic course in 2006.
 She has a full house with her husband and four children, their dog Crusher and their cat Blaze.
 Richelle likes spending time with her family and friends, golfing and at the lake.

 Lil’ Bit is the newest member of the Pembina Veterinary Hospital family as of 2017.
 She was brought in as a stray but quickly won everyone over with her sweet personality and was put into our adoption program.
 Once again, her personality showed everyone how she could easily fit into our clinic and she joined Mandy as the resident trouble makers.